basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 The storage pool lives on a data pool, so disko will not touch it.
 But a fresh NixOS install has a fresh Incus database.
 The plan is to run `incus admin recover`, then apply a small declarative reconciler for the known instances.
-Again, the point is not to pretend there is no state.
-The point is to make the state boundary explicit.
+The state boundary has to be clear: preserve the storage dataset, recover the Incus database, then reconcile the instance config.

 Health monitoring is also declared: